niermann/holoaverage/docs/parameters.rst

 :Parameter: ``path``
 :Type: Optional (default is none)
 :Format: String
-:Description: Path to prefix to all file names.
-If this is not an absolute path, the path is taken relative to the path
+:Description: All (relative) file names are relative to this path.
+Absolute file names are still absolute.
-    of the parameter file (current directory, if the parameters are read from *stdin*).
+    If this parameter itself is not an absolute path, the path is taken relative to the path of the parameter file (current directory, if the parameters are read from *stdin*).
 By default this path is left empty, which means all file names are relative to the parameter file path (or the current directory, when the parameters are read from *stdin*; see :ref:`sec-file_pathes`).